Doug Stahl

-Douglas E. Stahl (born February 25, 1963) is an American professional wrestler who currently works in the Independent circuit as one half of the masked Tag team known as The Super Destroyers.
-The two are best known for their time in Eastern Championship Wrestling where they were first 2-time and longest reigning ECW Tag Team Champions.
+Douglas E. Stahl (February 25, 1963 – July 10, 2026) was an American professional wrestler who worked in the Independent circuit as one half of the masked Tag team known as The Super Destroyers.
+The two were best known for their time in Eastern Championship Wrestling where they were first 2-time and longest reigning ECW Tag Team Champions.

 Boxing career

 Prior to the Super Destroyers forming, Doug Stahl was a Golden Gloves Boxer.
 Doug started boxing at the age of 14 under the guidance of Dick Hess.
 Dick Hess made a huge impact on Doug's life during his teenage years and watched over him like a father would.
 Dick strategically fought Doug to win the Junior USA Championship Heavyweight title at the age of 15 and winning two regional Golden Gloves tournaments at 15 and 17 years old.
 After highschool, Doug joined the Army and boxed on the Ft.
 Bragg Boxing team.
-During a parachute jump, Doug tore his ACL of his left knee and his sports career went on hold.
+During a parachute jump, Doug tore the ACL of his left knee and his sports career went on hold.